JoeyShapiro/Kale/NOTES.md

 i think this is the best way to handle it. what if thy have the name, or kepp it indepent cant have to list views

+doesnt have function like go %+v, but can get close i guess. this is good enough cant get the objects